Skip to content

 wallet>

-Run a Java-tron node
+Skill 2: Start and Run a Java-tron Node

 $ java -Xmx24g -XX:+UseConcMarkSweepGC -jar FullNode.jar -c nile_net_config.conf